wz335-code/6600-Final-Project/README.md

 - a LangGraph-based inference agent that plans, rewrites, and repairs drafts with automatic CEFR and salience checks
 - automatic evaluation that mixes readability scores, semantic similarity, and LLM-as-a-judge scoring

-Use this README as a reproducibility guide for the BYU CS 6600 final project.
+Use this README as a reproducibility guide for the DSAN 6600 final project.

 ## Repository Layout
 - `scripts/` – entry points for downloading corpora, training seq2seq models, and running the LangGraph pipeline (document-level utilities live in `scripts/document-level/`).